 Each clinicians scheduled fee per session is less than the current recommended rate set by the Australian Psychological Society of $241 per hour.
 A partial rebate for some sessions may be obtained through private health insurance and/or through Medicare with a Mental Health Care Plan referral.
 You are not able, however, to claim both Medicare and private health insurance rebates for the same session.

-Fees are payable at the time of appointment, and can be made using cash, EFTPOS or credit card (Mastercard and Visa).
+Fees are payable at the time of appointment, and can be made using cash, EFTPOS or credit card (Mastercard, Visa and Amex).

 Unless there are exceptional circumstances, the full session cost may be charged for appointments that are cancelled on the day or with less than 24 hours notice, and the cost of these will not be able to be claimed through Medicare or private health insurance.